 Madagascar: The situation in Madagascar has long been under review by both the IUCN/SSC Crocodile Specialist Group and the CITES Secretariat.
 Based on serious concerns raised about the trade, the CITES Standing Committee recommended Parties to suspend trade in C. niloticus from Madagascar on 17 June 2010 until further notice (See Notification to the Parties No. 2010/015 and SC63 Doc.
 13).
-This suspension was not lifted until the end of 2014 and Madagascar reported exporting three skins that year, a further 154 to Italy in 2015, and 500 to France in 2016, all from captive-bred animals.
+This suspension was not lifted until the end of 2014, with importers reporting three skins in this year.
+Madagascar reported exporting 154 skins to Italy in 2015 and 500 to France in 2016, all from captive-bred animals.
+No exports of skins were reported by Madagascar in 2017.

-Malawi: Malawi reported exporting 2,784 skins in 2014, 6,246 in 2015 and a further 12,097 in 2016.
-All, apart from 114 wild skins reportedly exported to Zimbabwe in 2016, were from ranching operations.
+Malawi: Malawi reported exporting 6,246 skins in 2015, 12,097 in 2016 and a further 5,449 in 2017.
+All, apart from 114 and 414 wild skins reportedly exported to Zimbabwe in 2016 and 2017 respectively, were from ranching operations.